The-Balance-FFXIV/balance-static/content/encounters/p3s.md

   * The two ranged DPS need to bait the two south Darkblaze Twister conal AoEs towards the south of the arena.
 They should be standing directly beside it to the south.
   * One healer needs to bait the north Darkblaze Twister conal AoE towards the left or right of the arena.
 They need to stand in the corner hugging the tornado.
   * The two melee DPS and healer need to bait the boss's conal AoEs.
 Each melee DPS needs be inside the boss's hitbox to the east and west.
 The healer needs to be inside the boss's hitbox as well to the northeast or northwest.
 Wait until the tanks pick up tethers to go inside.
+  * Alternatively, both tanks are able to pick up the tethers, stack together directly in front of the boss, and invuln together.
+This will bait the southwest and southeast conals, two boss conals, and take care of the tethers.
+The rest of the party should stand northeast max melee range, with one ranged baiting the north tornado's conal.
 * Afterwards, converge in the middle for heals again.
 * The entire party needs to stack in front of the dark tethered tornado once it is confirmed via Darkblaze Twister.
 This is to bait the Searing Breeze AoEs.
 Players should move clockwise, baiting the AoEs in a circle.
 There will be four AoEs, and after the fourth AoE all players should be back in front of the dark tethered tornado.
 * Players should then separate into their melee and ranged light parties, as Experimental Ashplume is cast.
 Check what pattern it is.
 The melee group will stand left of the tornado facing it, and the ranged group will stand right of the tornado facing it.
 There is a mark on the arena showing exactly where to stand.